Using a Property Expert makes sense

 The Financial Planner

 A good accountant who is experienced with property investments, deductions, loan structures etc will be worth their weight in gold.
 They will easily save you any fee that they charge you by keeping you compliant and finding you the most deductions.
 Not only that but a good accountant is important when it comes to forward tax planning, discussing ownership structures etc. Consult them BEFORE you make a purchase so that they can best advise you.
-Any accountant trying to sell you properties that they get a kickback on should be questioned most thoroughly.
+Run away fast from any accountant trying to sell you properties that they get a kickback on.

 The Conveyancer / Solicitor